“What’s wrong with an 8?! Some people just don’t give 9’s and 10’s.”

 - doing what you say you’re going to do, and

-- doing it in a way that lets the customer know you truly appreciate them and their business.
+- showing the customer you truly appreciate them and their business.

 A game plan for tackling 8’s

-First, if a customer gives you an 8, take some comfort in the fact that you’re likely delivering a good customer experience and you’re not far off from a 9 or 10.
-An 8 is a good place to build from.
+First, if a customer gives you an 8, take some comfort in the fact that you’re likely delivering a good customer experience.
+You’re not far off from a 9 or 10.
+An 8 is a good place to improve a customer satisfaction score from.

 Next, know that even if such a customer tells you they don’t know what you might do to improve, know that it’s possible to do so.